 Political Ideology in America: Bumper Sticker Politics

 Americans love to personalize their vehicles.
 This lesson explores political ideology by analyzing data on automobile purchases and bumper stickers.
 Students will learn generalizations about conservatives, liberals, democrats, republicans, libertarians and socialists and appreciate the American custom of advertising political thought in public.
+Free registration required to access this lesson.
 Grades 6-12.
 Youth Leadership Initiative

 Should Our State Require Photo ID for In-Person Voting?